 - In a large bowl combine yeast with warm water and sugar.
 Make sure the water is no hotter than 110°F or else you will kill the yeast.
 Let the mixture sit for ~5 minutes, the mixture should get bubbly and foam will appear- this is a sign the yeast is working!

 - Add the flour to the yeast and mix until just combined.
 The dough will be sticky.
 Let it sit for 15 minutes then mix in the salt.
 Waiting to add the salt allows the yeast to work more efficiently in those first 15 minutes.

 - Once the salt is mixed in well, cover with a light towel and let rise for ~2.5 hours at room temperature.

 - Divide the dough in half.
 Shape the dough into two rounded loaves, folding the dough under itself to create a smooth top.
-You can either bake both loaves at once or place one in an airtight container or ziploc bag and place in the refrigerator to bake later.
+If you don't plan to bake both loaves at once, place one dough loaf in an airtight container or ziploc bag and place in the refrigerator to bake later.